 Use of Adjuvants in Dendritic Cell Activation

-An effective adjuvant should be designed to specifically target dendritic cells (DCs) to enhance antigen presentation and activate immune responses.
+An effective adjuvant should be designed to specifically target DCs to enhance antigen presentation and activate immune responses.
 DCs, a type of white blood cell, are highly proficient in capturing, processing, and presenting antigens to T cells.
-When appropriately activated, DCs engage with CD4+ T lymphocytes through surface receptors like major histocompatibility complex class II (MHCII), CD80, and/or CD86, and they release cytokines such as interleukin (IL)-12, initiating T cell activation.
+When appropriately activated, DCs engage with CD4+ T lymphocytes through surface receptors like MHC-II, CD80, and/or CD86, and they release cytokines such as IL-12, initiating T cell activation.

-In mice, DCs are identified by the expression of CD11c and can be categorized into broad populations based on the expression of CD8a and CD4, resulting in CD8a+, CD4+, and double-negative (DN) DCs (CD8a-CD4-) subsets [57, 58].
+In mice, DCs are identified by the expression of CD11c and can be categorized into broad populations based on CD8a and CD4 expression, resulting in CD8a+, CD4+, and double-negative (DN) DCs (CD8a-CD4-) subsets [57, 58].
 Conversely, in humans, DC subpopulations are not differentiated by CD4 and CD8 expression.
-DCs also express pattern recognition molecules, specifically Toll-like receptors (TLRs), which provide activation signals.
-The TLR family comprises 11 members (TLR1–11) that recognize various pathogen-associated molecular patterns [59], inducing the maturation and migration of DCs to lymph nodes to initiate an immune response.
-While mRNA for TLR2 and TLR4 is present in all murine DC subsets [60], TLR9 protein expression and function have been demonstrated [61, 62].
+DCs also express pattern recognition molecules, specifically Toll-like receptors (TLRs), that act as activation signals.
+The TLR family comprises 11 members (TLR1–11) that recognize several PAMPs [59], inducing the maturation and migration of DCs to lymph nodes which in turn promote immune responses.
+While TLR2 and TLR4 mRNAs are present in all murine DC subsets [60], the expression of TLR9 protein have also been demonstrated [61, 62].
 TLR2 is notable for recognizing a broad range of lipid ligands derived from different microbe types, including bacteria.
-It forms heterodimers with either TLR1 or TLR6 for recognizing tri- or di-acylated lipids, respectively.
+It forms heterodimers with either TLR6 or TLR1 for recognizing di- acylated or tri-acylated lipids, respectively.
 However, it is suggested that TLR2 may also function as homodimers for signaling, as seen in the recognition of synthetic lipopeptides.

 Cytokine-Based Activation Methods

-A novel approach to antigen loading involves the direct targeting of antigens to dendritic cells (DCs) in vivo, aiming to induce tumor-specific immune responses [64].
+A novel approach to antigen loading involves the direct antigen targeting to dendritic cells (DCs) in vivo, aiming to promote anti-tumorigenic immune responses [64].
 This strategy presents a promising option for DC immunotherapy, bypassing the costly and labor-intensive ex vivo DC generation process.
 It allows for the production of vaccines on a larger scale, eliminating the need for customized vaccines for each patient.
-Importantly, in vivo targeting enables the stimulation of natural DC subsets at multiple sites in vivo.

 Early methods for in vivo DC targeting included engineering irradiated tumor cells to secrete granulocyte-macrophage colony-stimulating factor (GM-CSF) [66].
-GM-CSF was employed to stimulate the recruitment and enhance the function of antigen-presenting cells (APCs).
-These approaches involved autologous tumor cells engineered to secrete GM-CSF through retroviral- or adenoviral-mediated gene transfer, allogeneic tumor cell lines stably transfected with expression plasmids encoding GM-CSF, or the combination of autologous tumor cells with GM-CSF-secreting cell lines.
-Clinical trials using these methods demonstrated the recruitment of DCs, granulocytes, macrophages, and T cells into vaccination sites.
-Patients typically developed delayed-type hypersensitivity reactions involving CD4+ and CD8+ T cells, eosinophils, and macrophages in response to the vaccinations [67–69].
-Tumor biopsies from vaccinated patients revealed extensive tumor necrosis and the presence of cytotoxic CD4+ and CD8+ T cells and plasma cells displaying potent cytokine profiles upon restimulation, indicating successful induction of tumor-specific immune responses.
+GM-CSF was employed to recruit and promote the function of antigen-presenting cells (APCs).
+The strategies employed included the use of autologous tumor cells modified to produce GM-CSF via gene transfer mediated by retroviruses or adenoviruses, allogeneic tumor cell lines that had been genetically altered to continuously produce GM-CSF, or a combination of autologous tumor cells with cell lines that secrete GM-CSF.
+Clinical studies utilizing these techniques have shown they can attract dendritic cells, granulocytes, macrophages, and T cells to the site of vaccination.
+Typically, patients exhibited delayed-type hypersensitivity responses that involved CD4+ and CD8+ T cells, eosinophils, and macrophages following the vaccinations [67-69].
+Examination of tumor samples from individuals who received the vaccine showed significant tumor cell death and infiltration by cytotoxic CD4+ and CD8+ T cells and plasma cells, which produced strong cytokine responses upon reactivation, demonstrating the effective generation of immune responses specific to the tumor.